trusona/trusona-mobile-sdk-android/README.md

     @Nullable
     @Override
     public Integer fragmentContainerId() {
-        // todo: update this method to return the id of the ViewGroup container in which the accept / reject
+        // Update this method to return the id of the ViewGroup container in which the accept / reject
         // prompt will be loaded.
 This ID must be present in the layout of the fragment passed to the `handleTruCodeDeepLink`
         // method.
         return null;